brianlyao/GraphBuilder/README.md

 ### components

 This package contains the implementations of various graph components.
-These are essential for holding the data necessary to draw them on the editor panel.
-Currently, this contains implementations of nodes (circles) and edges (lines and arrows), the most basic components of a graph.
+These contain only the logic for the components of the data structure.
+Currently, this contains implementations of nodes and edges (both directed and undirected), the most basic components of a graph.

+### components.display

+This package contains data required for each component's visual display on the editor panel.

 ### context